Code-Institute-Submissions/Hangman-26/README.md

 <p align="center">
 <img src="readme-assets/images/game.png" width="700px" height="500">
 </p>

 # Features

+- Welcome Screen - User can choose between starting the game or see the rules
-- Game rules - the user can see the game rules at the top of the page
+- Game rules - the user can see the game rules by selecting number two from the main menu
-- Choose a game difficulty - ...
+- Play Game - the user can start the game by selecting number one from the main menu
+- Difficulty Level - by selecting number one from the main menu user can also select the diffculty level and  start the game
 - Random word - a random word is selected from a list of selected words
 - User Input - the player is asked to guess a letter.
 If the entry is correct, the letter will appear in the word, if the entry is incorrect, the user will lose one life and the hangman will start drawing.
 - Invalid inputs - to be sure that the user provide the correct input, for any invalid input the error massage will appear.